marcushultman/stream-shell/README.md

 Derek
 ```

+## I/O Format

+Values are serialized to the stdin of a child process (spawned by executing a binary or script) according to certain rules.

+- Byte values are passed directly in raw form.
+- Strings are also passed directly as UTF-8 encoded strings.
+- Other primitive values and untyped records are serialized in their JSON form.
+- Strongly typed records are encoded in protobuf wire format, prefixed with a varint of the resulting byte length.

+Bytes (both raw and protobuf encoded records) are concatenated without delimeter, everything else is delimeted using newline (`\n`)

-### Formatting
+### Type conversion

-The builtin command `to` transforms an input stream to a specific format.
+The builtin command `to` coerces an input stream into a specific format.
 ```
-> repeat "na" | tail 3 | to json
+> repeat "na" | head 3 | to json
 ["na", "na", "na"]
 ```

 `to` operates on the whole input stream - to use per-value, wrap it in a closure.
 ```
-> repeat "na" | tail 3 | { to json }
+> repeat "na" | head 3 | { to json }
 "na"
 "na"
 "na"
 ```

-### Writing your own commands

-Most shell scripting langauges offer ways to define native functions or custom commands.
-Stream-shell is not adding yet another way to do something that can be easily done by writing a script or program in your favorite language, whether that's Python, Rust, TypeScript etc. See [Configuration](#Configuration) for ways to ensure you can parse the input stream correctly.

 ## Consuming a Stream